xiagu/steamSummerMinigame/README.md

 * Auto clicks
 * Uses wormholes at optimal time
 * Disable most particles
-* Auto-updates securely from this GitHub
+* Auto-updates securely from this GitHub repo

 ## What's new in version 5 (a.k.a. the *everything you know is wrong* edition) ##